Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 });
 ```

-#### Silent authentication with Authentication Record and Token Cache Persistence Options
+#### Silent authentication with authentication record and token cache persistence options

 Once an application has configured a credential to persist token data and an `AuthenticationRecord`, it is possible to silently authenticate.
 This example demonstrates an application setting the `tokenCachePersistenceOptions` and retrieving an `AuthenticationRecord` from the local file system to create an `InteractiveBrowserCredential` capable of silent authentication.